The human papillomavirus (HPV) vaccine is given as an injection into the upper arm: 2 doses are needed, with at least 6 months between them.

-The first dose of the HPV vaccine is offered to girls aged 12 and 13 in Year 8 of school.
+The 1st dose of the HPV vaccine is offered to girls and boys aged 12 and 13 years in Year 8 of school.

-Girls who have missed their vaccine can get the vaccine up until their 25th birthday.
+Girls and boys who became eligible for the HPV vaccine in Year 8, but missed having their doses at school, can get the vaccine up until their 25th birthday.

 Consent to the HPV vaccine

-Girls will usually receive an invitation letter, information about the vaccine and a consent form when they're in Year 8.
+Girls and boys will usually receive an invitation letter, information about the vaccine and a consent form when they're in Year 8.

-Although a parent is asked to sign the consent form, it's legally the girl's decision as to whether or not she wants the vaccine, as long as she understands the issues involved in having it.
+Although a parent is asked to sign the consent form, it's legally the decision of the person having the vaccine whether they want it or not, as long as they understand what's involved in having it.

-A girl does not have to have the HPV vaccine if she does not want to, but she can discuss her decision with her parents, the school immunisation team, or her GP or practice nurse.
+You do not have to have the HPV vaccine if you do not want to, but it's a good idea to discuss it with your parents, the school immunisation team, or your GP or practice nurse.

-The HPV vaccine has a good safety record and will help to protect against HPV infections and cervical cancer for many years.
+The HPV vaccine has a good safety record and will help protect you against HPV infections and HPV-related cancers.

 Gardasil has been the HPV vaccine used in the NHS vaccination schedule since 2012.